-The risk appetite and tolerance approved by the Board of Administrators states that the Bank will maintain a higher level of capital adequacy than the SREP defined by the National Bank of Romania, including all necessary capital buffers and higher than the required rate according to ICAAP results.
+The risk appetite and tolerance approved by the Board of Administrators states that the Bank will maintain a higher level of capital adequacy than the SREP defined by the National Bank of Romania, including all necessary capital buffers.
 In addition, the objectives that the Bank wishes to meet in the event of a stress scenario have been defined.
-The business activity is carried out in order to fully comply with the local regulations and policies of Credit Europe Bank SA.
+The business activity is carried out in order to fully comply with the local regulations and policies of Credit Europe Bank S.A.